Sign In Register

 Education

 Educational attainment is solid, with 34.3% holding a bachelor's degree or higher, near the national average.
 100.0% have completed high school.
-Area schools have an average test score of 5.8/10.
+Local schools score 6.1/10 in standardized testing, reflecting strong academic performance.

 Climate & Weather

 Rockville enjoys a moderate climate with an average annual temperature of 61°F. Winters average 41°F in January while summers reach 83°F in July.
+With 330 sunny days per year, residents enjoy well above the national average of sunshine.
 Annual precipitation totals 11.6 inches.
 Air quality is rated Good with a median AQI of 41.

 Population